Celebrate Albany’s culture on the First Friday of the month

 5–7pm | 125 Washington Ave

-Albany Institute of History & Art holds extended hours for the city of Albany's popular First Friday program every month.
-Current exhibitions: On the Road to Cragsmoor with Charles Courtney Curran, Americans Who Tell the Truth, and Portrait Pairings.
-See you there!
+The Albany Institute of History & Art will hold extended hours for First Friday.
+Enjoy free gallery admission to visit our current exhibitions: On the Road to Cragsmoor with Charles Courtney Curran, Americans Who Tell the Truth, and Portrait Pairings.
+This month’s event features music by a local DJ and a pop-up by The Larkin Hi-Fi, as well as a floral design workshop led by Pepper Floral.

 5:30–8:30pm | 602 Broadway